 About this PropertyVillamare is a family destination.
-Located on the beach between the Marriott Oceannfront Hotel and the Disney Beach home.
+Located on the beach between the Marriott Oceanfront Hotel and the Disney Beach home.
 This privately held unit is oceanfront on the beach in Palmetto Dunes in Hilton Head SC 29928.
-The unit is used by family and friends all through most of the year and as such is only available for rental a few weeks during the Summer season.
+The unit is used by family and friends everywhere most of the year and as such is only available for rental a few weeks during the Summer season.
 Direct beach access.
 Sea vistas are available any each room.
 Walk to golf and tennis.
 Located adjacent to the Oceanfront Marriott Hotel at 1 Sea Circle and the Disney Oceanfront Beach House.

 Keywords: Condominium, Villamare, Villamare 1208